tno-terminology-design/tev2-specifications/docs/guides/10-preparation-git.md

 ...
   website: https://johndoe.github.io/example/docs # base URL for rendered site.
   navpath: /terms # Path to the directory where Curated Texts are rendered.
-  bodyFileID: id # Name of the front-matter field that provides a unique identifier for the file.
+  navid: id # Name of the front-matter field that provides a unique identifier for the file.
 ...
 ```
 </details>